October 18-November 17, 2023

 Tuesday

-It’s free time again in the classroom, and Morris is still in the tangerine dress and the click clack shoes.
+It’s free time again in the classroom, and Morris is still in the tangerine dress.
 He avoids the girls but approaches the boys who are playing with a cardboard spaceship.
 Morris asks if he can join them in their spaceship, but the boys say there’s not enough room and astronauts don’t wear dresses.
 Dejected, Morris leaves them alone.
 Ms. Melo notices his dejection and sits with him.
 He asks her if astronauts can wear dresses.
 She says she hasn’t thought about it before and wonders what he thinks.
 He says he thinks a dress would look really cool in zero gravity.
 Ms. Melo says that it’s decided then.
 We sense that Morris is satisfied and happy with this knowledge.

 Wednesday